 This is such a great time of the year!
-Christmas is in the air with wonderful times with friends and family.
-Its a time to reflect on the the year that we have just completed.
-It should also be the season in which we begin thinking and planning for the next year.
+Christmas is still in the air with all the wonderful times we could celebrate with friends and family.
+It is a great time to reflect on the the year that we have just completed.
+It should also be the season in which we begin thinking and planning for the new year.

 Have you set any goals for next year?
 There is so much power in being intentional in what we want to accomplish and where we want to end up in life.
 We can either let life happen to us or we can create the life that we want to live.
 Goal setting is an important way to create our future.

 In setting goals for the next year, remember that your goals should be SMART:

 1. Specific– A general goal would be to, “Get out of debt.”
 A specific goal would be to, “Pay off one credit card.”
 Another specific goal might be to, “Double up on my car payments and pay it off next year.”
 We have a much better chance of reaching our goals if they are specific.
 For someone wanting to lose weight, a specific goal might be to lose twenty pounds or drop two pants sizes by the end of next year.
 Thinking like this helps us to focus on steps and not generalities.

 2. Measurable– If someone wants to get in shape physically in the coming year, a measurable goal could be to, “Lose ten pounds by March.”
 If you can measure your progress, there will be no question about when the goal is met.
 Paying off a credit card with a high balance will require sacrifice and paying much more than the minimum payments.
 It is easy to measure progress, though, because the balance will start shrinking.